-Gorillaz Are Back After 6 Years With Anti-Trump ‘Hallelujah Money’ [Video}
+Gorillaz Are Back After Six Years With Anti-Trump ‘Hallelujah Money’ [Video]

 A photo posted by Gorillaz (@gorillaz) on

-Gorillaz much-anticipated fifth album is due out later this year, according to The Sun.

-Gorillaz’ comeback song was definitely strategically released on the eve of Donald Trump’s inauguration.
+The Gorillaz’s much-anticipated fifth album is due out later this year, according to the Sun.
+However, Gorillaz’s comeback song was definitely strategically released on the eve of Donald Trump’s inauguration.

 In the video, Benjamin Clementine performs in the front of a gold elevator (a la Trump Tower), exploring themes of power and big business.